The best firewalls help protect against hacking attempts, data theft, and network intrusion.

 This is where firewalls really come into their own, insisting that the software on your PC has your express permission to connect online, while also keeping remote attacks blocked.

 While some firewalls are provided as standalone products, others come as part of an internet security suite from antivirus companies which can offer a wide range of additional protections.
+Business users can also enjoy the protection of cloud firewalls.

-Here we showcase the best in firewall protection for your computer, covering first the best paid firewall protection platforms, followed by the best free ones.
+In the meantime, here we'll showcase the best in firewall protection for your computer, covering first the best paid firewall protection platforms, followed by the best free ones.

 Bitdefender Total Security is a powerful internet security suite that offers a firewall among a range of featured security protections.
 There's also anti-virus protection, but its multi-layered malware protection also protects against ransomware.